 SSZ is the serialisation and Merkleization format used everywhere in Ethereum 2.0.
-It is not selfdescribing, so you need to know ahead of time what you are unpacking when deserialising.
+It is not self-describing, so you need to know ahead of time what you are unpacking when describing.
 SSZ deals with basic types and composite types.
 Classes like the below are handled as SSZ containers, a composite type defined as an "ordered heterogeneous collection of values".